 Method 2: Import bookmarks from an HTML file

 Import bookmarks into Edge from another browser

-Step 1: Open Edge browser.
+Step 1: Fire up the Microsoft Edge browser.

 Step 2: Click More actions (…) menu and then click Settings to open the same.

 Step 3: Here, in the Transfer favorites and other info section, click on the Import or export button.